wideflat/actuarial-tutor/README.md

   10. Display the answer in the app

+## Bugs
+I recongnized the following bugs.
+I will try to fix them in the future.
+- The app only shows the last one question and answer, and doesn't show previous chats.
+- Audio response doen't work frequently.

 ## Reference
 I referred to the content of the following webpage to create the app.
 I’m deeply grateful to ML_Bear([@MLBear2](https://twitter.com/MLBear2)) for publishing such a useful content!